bablyseattle/my-first-webpage/README.md

 ## Description

-_{This is a coding practise website.It also has an image of kitten. }_
+_This is a coding practise website.It also has an image of kitten. _

 ## Setup/Installation Requirements